Medical Simulation Silicone - Anatomical Models & Training Phantoms (30)

 SAM Deadener 1000 - Softer Tissue Feel

-🎯 Additional Products - Available on Request
+🎯 Additional Products - Available On Request

 CHT True Skin & Stretch FX - Real Skin Elastomers

-- True Skin 20 : Shore A 20, soft skin texture with natural transparency
+- True Skin 20: Shore A 20, soft skin texture with natural transparency

-- True Skin 30 : Shore A 30, slightly firmer for structural skin layers
+- True Skin 30: Shore A 30, slightly firmer for structural skin layers

-Wacker Elastosil M 4600 - Food-safe & Skin-friendly
+Wacker Elastosil M 4600 - Food Safe & Skin Friendly

-Wacker Elastosil M 4600 A/B is FDA 21 CFR 177.2600 & BfR XV certified (food safety), which is a good indication of skin friendliness.
+Wacker Elastosil M 4600 A/B is FDA 21 CFR 177.2600 & BfR XV certified (food safety), which is a good indication of skin-friendliness.
 Shore A 20, very soft and flexible, perfect for training phantoms and anatomical models.

 Polytek PlatSil Gel Series - Worldwide Film Standard

-Polytek PlatSil SilFoam - Light Cores
+Polytek PlatSil SilFoam - Lightweight Cores

 Polytek PlatSil SilFoam is a platinum silicone foam often used as a lightweight core behind PlatSil Gels, ideal for organs and limbs that need to be voluminous but not too heavy.